felleg/felleg.gitlab.io-backup/content/posts/20240125-cest-quoi-la-vraie-place-ou-ca-va-ca.md

 - Try to answer the question: "C'est quoi la vraie place où ça va ça?"

 It`s like a solitaire version of Go, using objects from your home.

+I like this game because it can be played anywhere.